matyasosvath/scraping-physician-complaints/README.md

-# Scraping healthcare-related writings website
+# Scraping healthcare-related writings of patients and their relatives